 The University of Texas at Austin may limit the number of students automatically admitted to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-For students who are eligible to enroll in the University during the summer or fall 2019 term, the University will admit the top six percent of the high school's graduating class who meet the above requirements.
+The University will admit the top six percent of the high school'sgraduating class who meet the above requirements.
 Additional applicants will be considered by the University through a holistic review process.